exasol/row-level-security/doc/user_guide/tutorial.md

 ### Creating a Staging Area

-First create the staging table for the taxi trips.
+First, create the staging table for the taxi trips.
 This will hold the import from the large fact table.

 ```sql
 CREATE OR REPLACE TABLE CHICAGO_TAXI_STAGE.TRIPS (